Jerin-Abraham-George/UIPATH-Botman-Begins/README.md

 # 🤖 UiPath Automation Portfolio

-A structured collection of automation workflows built using UiPath Studio, demonstrating practical application of robotic process automation (RPA) principles.
+A structured portfolio of UiPath automation workflows demonstrating practical use cases, clean logic, and scalable design.

 ## Overview